aakash-webdev/aakash-webdev/README.md

 ### 📚 Education:

-- **Diploma in Mechanical Engineering**: Ahmedabad LJ Institute
+- **Diploma in Mechanical Engineering**: LJ Institute of Technology, Ahmedabad
-- **Degree in Mechanical Engineering**: Manukau Institute of Technology, Auckland, NZ
+- **Degree in Mechanical Engineering**: Manukau Institute of Technology, Auckland, New Zealand
-- **Certificate in Web Design: DIT Academy, Ahmedabad
+- **Certificate in Web Design**: DIT Academy, Ahmedabad

 ### 🌄 Personal Interests:

 - Trekking and exploring mountains
 - Passion for cinematography
-- Currently diving deeper into the IT industry

 ### 📢 Looking For: